IIIF-Commons/docs-old/step-five-define-the-component-interface.md

-# Step Five: A Closer look at the Boilerplate Code
+# Binding to the DOM via _Element_

-Now that we're all set up and our dependencies are in order, we can begin work on the component itself.
+The base-component provides an "element" option that allows us to bind our component to the DOM.

 Let's start by setting a default element that our component will bind to.
 Since this is about drawing, our component will be adding a canvas to the document.
 It would be convenient for us to obtain the dimensions of the canvas from the default element, so let's bind it to a &lt;div&gt;, allowing us to work easily with a simple canvas, a basic image overlay, or OpenSeadragon overlay canvases.